Dallas Reunion: The Return to Southfork: Synopsis

 A retrospective of Dallas which reunited original cast members Patrick Duffy, Linda Gray, Larry Hagman, Steve Kanaly, Ken Kercheval, Victoria Principal and Charlene Tilton at Southfork Ranch in Parker, Texas where they reminisced about their time together on the series, as well as a special tribute paid to the late Jim Davis, while Barbara Bel Geddes was unable to travel because of declining health but sent a telegram of good wishes to her former castmates.
 Mary Crosby, who played the infamous Kristin Shepard, also made a surprise guest appearance.

 During the special, the cast is divided into couples to reminisce: Hagman and Gray in the bedroom; Hagman and Duffy in the Ewing Oil boardroom; Duffy and Principal by the corral; Kanaly and Tilton in the stables; and Principal and Kercheval by the Southfork pool.
 Also featured are clips from the show, outtakes, bloopers, behind-the-scenes footage, practical jokes and Hagman's home movies during the filming of Dallas.

 The special concludes with the cast onstage at Southfork's Oil Baron's Ballroom for a Q&A session with long-time fans, including a countdown of the show's most popular Top 10 cliffhangers voted by fans in an online poll conducted by CBS.com:

 This reunion marked the first time that Victoria Principal was involved in a Dallas project since she left the show in 1987.
 Howard Keel, who played Clayton Farlow on Dallas from 1981–1991, died at age 85 on the same day the reunion special aired.
 The special was rebroadcast by CBS on Saturday, November 13, 2004.
 Knots Landing Reunion: Together Again, a similar reunion show produced by the same team, aired on CBS the following year.

-DVD release
+Home media

 Warner Home Video released Dallas Reunion: The Return to Southfork as a bonus feature on Dallas: The Complete Fourth Season DVD set on January 24, 2006.
 It was re-released on DVD on April 12, 2011 as part of Dallas: The Movie Collection 2-disc set.